akrumel/react-editmask/example/editmask-demo/README.md

 The project consists of the following files:

-* main.js - the javascript entry point file that renders the UI.
+* main.js - the javascript entry point file that renders the UI
-* EditMaskExample.js - the react UI
+* EditMaskExample.js - the react UI containing the react-editmask tags
-* styles.css - the very simple stying

 ## Setup

+Intall the necessary modules:

-### `npm install`
+`npm install`

 ## Available Scripts